staylor012/staylor012.github.io/README.md

 # Computer Programmer

-### About me
-Of course — here’s a more concise version that emphasizes your goal of becoming a developer:

----

 ### About Me

 I’m an aspiring software developer with a Bachelor’s in Computer Science from Cal State San Marcos and hands-on experience in both technology and education.
 My background includes early-career work in network operations and several years as a substitute teacher and instructional aide, where I learned to communicate clearly, solve problems creatively, and adapt quickly.